Download the Student Rights and Responsibilities Handbook

 Reporting a student to law enforcement or to the juvenile justice system.
 Schools must only refer a student to law enforcement when the immediate safety of the student and/or other school community members is threatened.
 This generally occurs in only the most serious and extreme acts of criminal activity.
 Parents/guardians must be immediately contacted.

-A program that uses data to enhance the capacity of schools to educate all students by developing research-based, school-wide and classroom discipline systems.
+An initiative that uses data to enhance the capacity of schools to educate all students by developing research-based, school-wide and classroom discipline systems.

 Conflict resolution techniques in which students help other students deal with and develop solutions to conflicts.